-The directors have assessed the overall impact of this situation towards the Group's and the Company's operations, financial performance and cash flows and concluded there is no material adverse effect on the Group's and the Company's financial statements for the financial year ended 31 December 2020.
+The directors have assessed the overall impact of this situation towards the Group's and the Company's operations, financial performance and cash flows and concluded there is no material adverse effect on the Group's and the Company's financial statements for the financial year ended 31 December 2021.

-Nevertheless, the directors will closely monitor the current developments of COVID-19 pandemic and at the present the facilities and site works activities of the Group and the Company are in normal and stable operation.
+Nevertheless, the Directors will closely monitor the current developments of Covid-19 pandemic.
+The Directors will also be taking appropriate and timely measures to minimise the potential impact of the outbreak on the Group's and the Company's operation.